 Abstract

-Purely abstract work, like much of the Abstract Expressionist movement of the 1950s, actively shuns realism, revelling in the embrace of the subjective.
+Purely abstract work, like much of the Abstract Expressionist movement of the 1950s, actively shuns realism, reveling in the embrace of the subjective.
 The subject or point of the painting is the colors used, the textures in the artwork, and the materials employed to create it.

 Jackson Pollock's drip paintings might look like a gigantic mess to some, but there's no denying that murals such as "Number 1 (Lavender Mist)" have a dynamic, kinetic quality that holds your interest.
 Other abstract artists, such as Mark Rothko, simplified their subject to colors themselves.
 Color-field works like his 1961 masterwork "Orange, Red, and Yellow" are just that: three blocks of pigment in which you can lose yourself.